gwn/minitodo/README.md

 files  for my task management needs.

 The problem is that Taskwarrior is a bit too complicated for my tastes,
-and also not much friendly to non-tech people.
+and also not much friendly to non-developers.
 While bug and plain text
 files do not have all the features I need.

 So I thought why not invent yet another task manager myself??